Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Additional discussions

 Proceeding with this intuition will give a lower bound of a similar form to \Cref{inftheorem:integral_ub}.
 However, a formal argument will require that the above upper bound holds with high probability rather than in expectation, a challenging claim that involves a complicated posterior distribution of $\theta^\star$.
+We leave it as an open direction, but give a special example where the high probability argument is feasible using the Brascamp--Lieb inequality on manifolds \cite{kolesnikov2016riemannian}.